Beyond-jQuery/book/manuscript/async-tasks.md

 In a general sense, APIs benefit from supporting async operations.
 For example, consider a library that executes a provided function when a user chooses a file to be uploaded.
 The function can prevent the file from being uploaded by returning `false`.
 But what if the function must delegate to a server endpoint to determine if the file is valid?
 This is an asynchronous operation.
 If the library doesn't provide support for this type of task in its API, integration is limited to some degree.
 Another example - a library that maintains a list of contacts.
 The user is provided with the ability to delete a contact via a `<button>`.
 While this is  does not provide the best user experience, it is common to display a confirm dialog before _actually_ deleting the contact.
 This fictional library provides a function that is called before the delete operation occurs, and allows it to be ignored if the function returns `false`.
 If you want a confirm dialog that stops execution of your code before the user responds, you _could_ use the browser's built-in confirm dialog and then return `false` if the user elects to cancel the operation, but the native confirm dialog is barebones and ugly.
 It isn't an ideal choice for most projects, so you will need to provide your own styled dialog, which will be non-blocking.
 In other words, the library will need to account for the asynchronous nature of waiting for a user to decide if they are _really sure_ that the file should be deleted forever.
 These are just two examples of how important it may be to consider async support when building an API, but there are many more.

-While this chapter deals with traditional and some relatively new methods for dealing with async functions, I will also cover some other solutions that can probably be classified as "bleeding edge".
-Some of the later sections of this chapter will even cover solutions that are only rudimentary [ECMAScript](#js-history) specifications at the moment.
-The reason for inclusion of these now futuristic specifications in this chapter is to provide you with an indication of how important dealing with the asynchronous nature of the web has become, and how the maintainers of JavaScript are doing their best to make a traditionally difficult concept to manage much easier.
-On a positive note, compilers and shims or libraries make all of the draft-level solutions later on in this chapter usable now, even before they have been adopted browsers and Node.js.
+While this chapter deals with traditional and some relatively new methods for dealing with async functions, I will also cover another solution that can probably be classified as "bleeding edge".
+The reason for inclusion of a now futuristic specification in this chapter is to provide you with an indication of how important dealing with the asynchronous nature of the web has become, and how the maintainers of JavaScript are doing their best to make a traditionally difficult concept to manage much easier.
+On a positive note, compilers and shims or libraries make all of the draft-level solutions later on in this chapter usable now, even before they have been adopted by browsers and Node.js.

 ## Callbacks: The traditional approach for controlling async operations

 The most traditional way to provide support asynchronous tasks is via a system of callback functions.
 Let's take the the contacts list library example we just discussed and apply a callback function to account for the fact that a `beforeDelete` handler function may need to ask the user to confirm the contact removal, which is an async operation without the built-in `window.confirm` dialog.
-The code may look seomthing like this:
+The code may look something like this:

 {title="supporting an async task with a callback function", lang=javascript}
 ~~~~~~~